knieriem/pf9/README.md

 Console support
 	Reading from the console input and writing to the console screen buffer is supported transparently.
-A "cat > file" from the Windows console will produce UTF-8 characters, regardless of which codepage is installed.
+A `cat > file` from the Windows console will produce UTF-8 characters, regardless of which codepage is installed.